 So, when a Candyland player is going along, and is suddenly swept up to the Queen Frostine card, or cast down to the little plum, Plumpy, then that is a lesson in things we cannot control.
 For children, much of their lives are involve things over which they have no control: where they live, who their teachers are, whether their parents get divorced, or stay together, etc.

 So I love Candyland.

 But Daniel did not.

-Another article, this one written by the mother of a young girl, seemed to take it personally every time her daughter was dealt the unfortunate “Plumpy” card (a reverse trump card, if you will), which sent the girl into a state of despair.
+Another article, this one written by the mother of a young girl, seemed to take it personally every time her daughter was dealt the unfortunate “plump” card (a sort-of reverse trump card), which sent the girl into a state of despair.

 That said, the main trouble with Candyland, in my opinion, is not the win-lose scenario.
 It’s Plumpy.
 Seriously, I really do think that Plumpy is responsible for a good deal of the rising Prozac trade.
 With Plumpy in action, a game of Candyland can last as long as the Dark Ages.
 Maybe longer.
 As soon as you approach the final curve of the path, Plumpy will rise from the depths of the card pile and send you packing your bags back to the sugarplum trees.
 After about six encounters with him, most parents are ready to ring his fuzzy little neck.

 Normally I would seek a response from Plumpy’s people, but his contact information and board game profile have been scrubbed.
 Even the wikipedia text that had come up when I searched for him the first time had vanished from all but the cached version of the entry.